 Mission Statement (What You Do): A one-sentence statement describing the reason an organization or program exists and used to help guide decisions about priorities, actions, and responsibilities.

 Many nonprofit mission statements succumb to an over use of words in general, but especially jargon.
 Good mission statements should be clear, memorable, concise.
 Some might also add “inspring” do the list of descriptors.
 I don’t altogether disagree, but I find that including this as an upfront criteria often ends up with a frankenstein that is part mission, part vision statement (desired end-state), and almost always too long.

-The following are 50 mission statements selected from the top 100 nonprofits (based on a series of web, social, and financial metrics).
+The following are 50 mission statements selected from the top 100 nonprofits list (based on a series of web, social, and financial metrics).

 Details on how this list was compiled can be found by scrolling down to the bottom of the page.

 - The best mission statements are clear, memorable, and concise.

 - Avg length for the full 50 organizations listed here is only 15.3 words (excluding brand references)